PHimmel/customShellFunctsAliases/README.md

 4. Call `security` to only run the system security check.

 ## install.sh
 Simplified installer script for the program.
 Enter `./installer.sh` to install.
+Essentially does what is suggested in the 'How to Use' section.
 * If unable to execute script, be sure to run `chmod +x installer.sh` in the programs directory.